Congress Playing Cards: Collector’s Guide

 Are Congress playing cards still made?

 Yes.
-Congress is a historic brand that continues through modern production.
-All current Congress decks at ClassicDecks are bridge size and available in jumbo or traditional index.
+Congress is a historic playing card brand that continues through modern production.
+Current Congress decks at ClassicDecks are especially associated with bridge-size formats, decorative backs, and jumbo or traditional index options.

 Are Congress cards bridge size or poker size?